Sue: Peter Grimwade again? So he writes and directs at the same time, does he? Excellent.

 Sue: Why not just walk there, you lazy bastard!

-When Stapley and Bilton infiltrate the Doctor’s TARDIS behind the Master’s back, it feels like we are watching a very camp episode of Benny Hill.
+When Stapley and Bilton infiltrate the Doctor’s TARDIS behind the Master’s back, it feels like we are watching a very camp episode of The Benny Hill Show.

 Sue: I think I’ve finally worked out why this is Glen Allen’s favourite story.